How Much Does It Cost to Charge a Ford E-Transit

 Frequently Asked Questions

-Typical windows are 56-75 hours on Level 1, 9-13 hours on Level 2, and around 33 minutes to reach 80% on DC fast charging.
+Typical planning windows are around 56-75 hours on Level 1, 9-13 hours on Level 2, and about 33 minutes to 80% on DC fast charging when station and battery conditions are favorable.

 Calculate your exact Ford E-Transit charging costs in your area